romanblanco/graffiti/README.md

 graffiti-collection | 05:12:52.065 main — INFO 003 getting IPFS content
 ```

 This could take a few minutes to the fresh IPFS setup to discover the content source and start downloading images.
-You can monitor your IPFS instance running at https://localhost:4443.
+On `localhost`, you can monitor your IPFS instance running at https://localhost:5001/webui.

 When the downloading starts, you should observe the following log: